microlinkhq/metascraper/Readme.md

 A big part of the reason for **Metascraper**'s higher accuracy is that it relies on a series of fallbacks for each piece of metadata, instead of just looking for the most commonly-used, spec-compliant pieces of metadata, like Open Graph. **Metascraper**'s default settings are targetted specifically at parsing online articles, which is why it's able to be more highly-tuned than the other libraries for that purpose.

-If you're interested in the breakdown by individual pieces of metadata, check out the [full summary](/support/comparison), or dive into the [raw result data for each library](/support/comparison/results).
+If you're interested in the breakdown by individual pieces of metadata, check out the [full comparison summary](/support/comparison), or dive into the [raw result data for each library](/support/comparison/results).

 ## Server-side Usage